KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/customize-deploy-pipeline.md

 2. Create the custom pipeline with your custom logic.
 Refer to the custom pipeline [example](https://github.com/epam/edp-tekton/blob/release/0.12/charts/pipelines-library/templates/triggers/cd/deploy.yaml) for more details.

-3. Apply the created manifest files in the platform namespace (e.g., `edp`).
+3. Apply the created manifest files in the platform namespace (e.g., `krci`).

 4. On the `Create stage` step on the KubeRocketCI portal, select the added trigger template in the `Pipeline template` section: